Dedicated to St Margaret of Antioch

 Come and enjoy a warm welcome at St Margaret’s – our Parish church which has been at the heart of the community for over 800 years.
 Inside the Church, which is open during daylight hours, you’ll find a leaflet on the history of this lovely building as well as one explaining our purpose and thinking.

 Every Sunday at 11am, except the 5th Sunday in the month which is a Group service at 10.30am in one of the churches in the benefice – Canon Pyon, Kings Pyon, Birley, Westhope, Ledgemoor or Wellington.
 All services are based on Common Worship.

 Second Sunday – Holy Communion

 Fourth Sunday – Holy Communion

 Fifth Sunday – as above

-Every Friday morning at 9.30 there is a short Eucharist service.
+Every Wednesday morning at 9.30 there is a short Holy Communion service.

 In the event that you are unable to contact Jane and your enquiry is urgent, one of the Church Wardens will be able to help: Peter Manson 830097 or Margaret Makin on 830452